Open-Future-Belgium/puppet_rspec_demo/README.md

     - See comment in rspec file :  the puppet::property::boolean class translates the boolean-like values and raises an error if other values are given.  (we added tests to verify this)

+tag v0.0.2.3

+  - boolean properties making the test pass
+    - add defaultto  - always use Symbols - in this case :false, otherwise it will not work

 tag v0.0.2.4

   - path-properties
+    - a default should be provide (shoudl also validate)
     - should all be absolete paths, else raise error

+tag v0.0.2.5

+  - path-properties
+    - using rubys filepath class
+    - all tests pass

+tag v.0.0.2.6

   - string properties
     - tests depends on the property, is it requires,  restricted value range
   - olist-properties